Our research is editorially independent but we may earn a commission for purchases made through our links.

 Murder Mystery Dinner Train, Fort Myers

 On the Seminole Gulf Railway, in Ft.
 Myers Florida, you can enjoy a retro, live murder mystery experience on-board a train.
-The spooky experience is authentic and entertaining, and the train even travels the tracks as your enjoy the show!
-As you enjoy the show, and do your best to solve the murder, the chef prepares a delectable 5 course dinner.
+The spooky experience is authentic and entertaining, and the train even travels the tracks as you enjoy the show!
+As you enjoy the show and do your best to solve the murder, the chef prepares a delectable 5-course dinner.

 Ravine Gardens State Park, Palatka

 Down in Palatka, Florida is the 59-acre Ravine Gardens State Park.
 At this park, you can enjoy viewing the lush foliage, plants, shrubs, and wildlife.
 If it works with your plans try to plan your visit when the Azaleas are in bloom, you won’t be sorry!
 Every year the park hosts the annual Florida Azalea Festival the first weekend in March when nearly 100,000 plants go into bloom.
 There are two ravines in the park, that go as deep as 120 feet into the earth.